mykeesg/red-princess/README.md

 ## FAQ
 - ***Why is it a single file in JS?***
   - Because that's the whole challenge I set to myself.
 Create the game in JS, on an HTML canvas.
+Single file solution as it started small, will do proper modularization later.
 - ***Why are you not using [XYZ] framework instead?***
     - Because I want this to be as portable as possible.
 Ideally, playing the game should be as easy as opening `index.html` in your browser — no need for `npm install`, build steps, or downloading `500MB` of `node_modules`.